Triple Intervention: Russia

 Russia had the most to gain from the Triple Intervention.
 In the preceding years, Russia had been slowly increasing its influence in the Far East since at least the Treaty of Aigun in 1858 and the building of her warm water port in Asian waters, Vladivostok.
 The construction of the Trans-Siberian Railway and the acquisition of another warm-water port on the China Seas would enable Russia to consolidate her presence in the region and further expand into Asia and the Pacific.
 Russia did not believe that the Japanese would be victorious against China in 1894.
 Port Arthur falling into Japanese hands would undermine its own desperate need for a warm-water port in the East.

 France

 France was obligated to join Russia due to their 1893 military alliance.
 French bankers did have financial interests in Russia, especially in railroads.
 However, France had no territorial ambitions in Manchuria, as its sphere of influence was in southern China (see Sino-French War).
-The French actually had cordial relations with the Japanese: French military advisors had been sent to train the Imperial Japanese Army since the expeditionin 1867 and a number of Japanese ships were built in French shipyards.
+The French actually had cordial relations with the Japanese: French military advisors had been sent to train the Imperial Japanese Army since the expedition in 1867 and a number of Japanese ships were built in French shipyards.
 However, France did not wish to be diplomatically isolated, as she had been previously during Bismarck’s diplomatic quarantine of revanchist France after the Franco-Prussian War, especially given the growing power of Germany.